DeepInterestGR: Mining Deep Multi-Interest Using Multi-Modal LLMs for Generative Recommendation: Experiments

 To understand the contribution of each core component, we conduct ablation studies by removing individual modules from the full DeepInterestGR framework.
 Results on the Beauty dataset are presented in \Cref{tab:ablation}.

-\paratitle{MLIM is the most critical component.} Removing MLIM leads to the largest performance drop (11.8\% in HR@5, 10.8\% in HR@10), demonstrating that deep interest mining is the cornerstone of our framework.
+\paratitle{MLIM is the most critical novel component.} Removing MLIM leads to a significant performance drop (11.8\% in HR@5, 10.8\% in HR@10), demonstrating that deep interest mining is the cornerstone of our framework's novelty.
 Without MLIM, the model degrades to using shallow textual features similar to existing generative methods.

 \paratitle{IEID effectively enriches item representations.} Removing IEID causes a 8.4\% drop in HR@5.
 This confirms that encoding deep interests into SID tokens through our interest-enhanced discretization provides meaningful semantic enrichment beyond standard item tokenization.